Mjz86/C_colon/mcc.md

    the reason for safety being guaranteed for express colon, ( if the c colon libraries used internally are well written and safe ) is that there is no referencing to begin with, imagine using a member from a vector, you aren't using a reference to it, so you must copy it,so you will never worry if the vector reallocation will invalidate anything, because you do not have any reference to begin with.

-   you dont need to borrow anything because you only need to change its value, most functions can use either full value semantics or fall into using a reference-counted variable if they truly need multiple ownership.
+   you do not need to borrow anything because you only need to change its value, most functions can use either full value semantics or fall into using a reference-counted variable if they truly need multiple ownership.

   any unsafe code is delt with in the internal c colon libraries, freeing the burden of safety concers from the developers.